M3G4ninja/VROOOOOMpad/README.md

 I might add more complex macros and lighting effects in the future!
 That's it for now.

 **BOM:**
-Here should be everything you need to make this hackpad.
+Everything you need to make this hackpad.

 -   9x Cherry MX Switches (or clones)